anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.rst

 Kubernetes networking is considered to be an “extension” to the core functionality, and is managed through the use of `Network Plugins
 <https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/>`__,
-which can be categorized based on the topology of the networks they manage, and the integration with the switching (such as vlan vs tunnels) and routing (such as virtual vs physical gateways) infrastructure outside the Cluster:
+which can be categorised based on the topology of the networks they manage, and the integration with the switching (such as vlan vs tunnels) and routing (such as virtual vs physical gateways) infrastructure outside the Cluster: